A Complete Guide on How to Create an Animated Text Video

 - Select a text color.
 A few templates have more elements that you can customize with color, such as figures.

-- Click on “Generate” to watch a preview of your animation.
+- Click on “Play All Slides” to watch a preview of your animation.
 You can go back and make as many changes as you want.

 - Go ahead and download your video!